TheOnionJr/forum/README.md

 2. Add the database (and testdata) to MySQL.
+		Either copy or import, whichever is most convenient.
+These files are located in the /Database directory.
+	2.1 a.
+Copy the mysql statements from files
+			Copy the contents of "databaseInit.txt" to build the database.
+			You can then optionally copy the contents of "testData.txt" into the database, if you want pre-filled test-data.
+				The credentials for the users in the test-data is written in testUserCreds.txt, if you want to log in as an admin or an old user.
-	2.1 Copy the contents of "databaseInit.txt", or import the database file into MySQL.
+	2.1 b.
+Import the database file into MySQL.
+			Import the .sql files you want into the database. database.sql for a clean database